unlock-protocol/unlock-wordpress-plugin/README.txt

 2. To add a block you just need to click on “+” in the editor.
 3. Enter Unlock Protocol in the search.
 4. Unlock Protocol block will be shown.
 Click on the block, the block gets added.
 5. You will be able to see block settings on the right side.
-From block settings, Enter the Lock Address and select the Ethereum Address.
+From block settings, Enter the Lock Address and select the Ethereum Network.

 Once your story includes the content you need, you can preview its content like any other WordPress post or page.
 We recommend the use of a web3 wallet which supports multiple accounts so that you can easily toggle between accounts which are already members and accounts which are not members yet!